 Guidance: As part of the commitment to uphold the Equality Act 2010, Larger Student Schemes have a duty to make reasonable adjustments for an individual who is at a substantial disadvantage at that time due to their disability.
 They also must ensure to take positive steps to anticipate the needs of potential disabled student tenants before they access the service.
-Providers have a duty to make reasonable adjustments to a provision, criteria or practice of/ lack of the provision of an auxiliary aid or service which places a person at a substantial disadvantage due to their disability.
+Landlords and/ or Agent / Private Halls have a duty to make reasonable adjustments to a provision, criteria or practice of/lack of the provision of an auxiliary aid or service which places a person at a substantial disadvantage due to their disability.
 A failure to make a reasonable adjustment is unlawful and amounts to discrimination.
-It may be that providers will need to:
+It may be that Landlords and/ or Agent / Private Halls will need to:

-- · Change a provision, criterion or practice;
+- Change a provision, criterion or practice;

-- Change a physical feature; and/ or
+- Change a physical feature; and/or

 - Provide an auxiliary aid.

-4.80.
-Ensure all disrepairs that prevent a student tenant with disabilities to live independently are dealt with in 24 hours.
+- 4.79 Ensure all disrepairs that prevent a student tenant with disabilities to live independently are dealt with in 24 hours.